Why Retail Analytics are Critical for Physical Stores

 - 44% are looking to implement machine learning and artificial intelligence

 When new data analytics and reporting technologies are combined, they could potentially collect thousands of data points about a single shopper during a given visit.
 Retailers will need the best data visualization software to analyze these data points and highlight the meaningful insights.
-Actionable data can help inform supply and demand decisions, reduce costs, create more revenue, influence quality improvements, accelerate process efficiencies and create better shopping experiences that meet consumer preferences.
+Actionable data from visual analytics can help inform supply and demand decisions, reduce costs, create more revenue, influence quality improvements, accelerate process efficiencies and create better shopping experiences that meet consumer preferences.

 Location-based mobile targeting could help bring more consumers into stores and also guide them around the stores to find promotional items.
 More than 70% of retail marketers already have some sort of location-based advertising strategy in place to drive foot traffic, according to research by Blis, WBR Insights and Future Stores.
 Half of the surveyed retailers noted that consumers who already are near a given store are more receptive to receiving mobile promotions in real-time.
 About two-thirds of surveyed retailers also offer a local product or inventory search and interactive maps to help shoppers who are in the store or are nearby.

-Big data efforts also can help drive purchases.
+Big data analytics also can help drive purchases.
 For example, if a shopper with a store’s app typically buys a specific item every shopping trip, the app could use the store’s big data to recognize this and remind the consumer to pick up that item, thus driving continued purchases.
 In addition, if these insights are shared with a consumer packaged goods company, the retailer and food or beverage manufacturer could partner on cross-promotions to send shoppers targeted coupons to encourage them to try new brands or to pick up complementary items, such as hot fudge to top ice cream.

 Machine learning and artificial intelligence can help store staff fill in customer service gaps to offer a better, more convenient store experience.
 For example, automated kiosks coupled with smart lighting systems could help guide shoppers to specific items they are searching for when activated through a smartphone.
 Data gathered by these kiosks can shed light on which items are popular and which items might be hard to find.
 Other robots can help stock shelves, face products and do other mundane tasks that might get skipped or postponed while the staff focuses on other customer service efforts.
 Plus, shoppers likely will welcome this added technology in the stores.
 Consumers today are very tech-savvy and are accustomed to dealing with interactive technology.
 As a result, they want an interactive retail experience that embraces technology.